-Playing techniques for the Vibraphone include Bowed, Pure Tremolo, Reversed Long, Reversed Short, and Swell, as well as:
+Playing techniques for the Vibraphone include Bowed, Reversed Long, Reversed Short, and Swell, as well as:

-- Coin: Coins are taped to the vibraphone bars to produce a distinctive buzzing noise with each note. - Damped: Notes are played with the damper in place for a percussive sound with quick decay.
+- Pure Tremolo: Single notes played with subtle tremolo audible as they tail off.
+In these samples, you can easily hear the stereo placement of low vs. high notes! - Coin: Coins are taped to the vibraphone bars to produce a distinctive buzzing noise with each note. - Damped: Notes are played with the damper in place for a percussive sound with quick decay.